 Currently, opioid-based pharmaceutical drugs are the main prescription for those that suffer from chronic pain.
-The most popular of these being hydrocodone, oxycodone (also known as OxyContin and Percocet) oxymorphone, morphine, tramadol, codeine and fentanyl.
+The most popular of these being hydrocodone, oxycodone (also known as OxyContin and Percocet) oxymorphone, morphine, tramadol, codeine, and fentanyl.
 Although these medicines are effective in the treatment of pain, it is strongly advised that these drugs are taken for short time periods due to their highly addictive and dangerous nature.

 In the US alone the increasing numbers of people who have opioid dependencies are now at a critical level, with some states claiming opioid addiction to be at epidemic proportion.
-Although most high strength opioids are prescription only, with physicians needing a licence to prescribe, not all opioid users are in it for the for pain management.
+Although most high strength opioids are prescription only, with physicians needing a license to prescribe, not all opioid users are in it for the for pain management.

 Highly potent opioids like oxycodone (OxyContin) and fentanyl are a type 2 controlled substance and therefore illegal without a prescription.
 The abuse of opioids for recreational use is a trend that saw over 64,000 opioid-related deaths in 2016, of which 20,000 were fentanyl-based.
 Due to opioids highly addictive quality, even medications like codeine that are used for mild pain relief, and can be bought over the counter at a pharmacy, are still cautioned as being highly addictive.